Data Centre Pause in Singapore and Why This Matters to Your Business

 In 2020, Keppel Data Centers Holding made announcements on their next steps of developing a floating data center park, which was originally made public back in 2019.
 The idea was to firstly save space in a land-scarce Singapore and harness seawater for cooling purposes.
 In a country like Singapore where resources are extremely limited, the floating data center park paved the way to sustainable growth for data centers.

 In addition, in 2017, a Singapore government-backed project was exploring possibilities of building a multi-storey data center, more than 20 stories high.
 It was thought to save land space and energy usage through innovative architecture.
 The goal was to improve Power Usage Effectiveness (PUE) by 10 to 20 percent.
-No doubt, Singapore is definitely on her way to the sustainable growth of data centers.
+No doubt, Singapore is definitely on its way to the sustainable growth of data centers.

 What is Colocation?

 Despite being a small country with only 278 square miles in size, Singapore is reportedly known to house approximately 60 data centers with a data center footprint of 357 megawatts.
 Colocation is fundamental to data centers.
 They provide businesses with rental space for their assets.
 Servers and computer hardware are usually being placed in these third-party facilities.
-These facilities provide physical security, redundant network connectivity, redundant cooling and redundant power, all housed by the building itself.
+These facilities provide physical security, redundant network connectivity, redundant cooling, and redundant power, all housed by the building itself.

 Features of Colocation